learnk8s/learnk8s.io/_blog/why-kube/index.md

 And what if you could have an algorithm deciding where to place those containers too?

-Perhaps it could be so smart to pack containers efficiently so to maxisime server density.
+Perhaps it could be so smart to pack containers efficiently so to maximise server density.

 Maybe even keep a list of deployed containers and their host.